Ozinho78/Coderr/README.md

 # Backend Project for Kanban-App with Django REST Framework (DRF)

-This project is the backend for a Kanban-App, built with Django and Django REST Framework (DRF).
+This project is the backend for a Freelancer-Platform-App, built with Django and Django REST Framework (DRF).
 It offers endpoints for creating, reading, updating and deleting (CRUD) boards, lists, cards and comments.

 -------------------------------------------------------------------------------------------------------------